rackerlabs/support-how-to/content/dedicated-hosting/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 * Managed VPN access
 * SSL certificate installation and troubleshooting

-The following table shows which features are supported in Cisco and Juniper firewalls:
+The following table shows which features are supported in Cisco&reg; and Juniper&reg; firewalls:

 |   | Feature | Cisco ASA | Juniper SRX |
 | :---: |:--- | :---: | :---: |